SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Conclusion

 \section{Conclusion}

 In this paper, we proposed SC-Block a supervised contrastive blocking method which combines supervised contrastive learning for positioning records in an embedding space and nearest neighbour search for candidate set building.
-It utilizes training data that is anyways available for training a matcher to train an effective blocker.
-We benchmark SC-Block against eight state-of-the-art blockers and within complete entity resolution pipelines in combination with four state-of-the-art matchers.
-On three product-matching datasets from related work, SC-Block creates the smallest candidate sets leading to pipelines that run 1.5 to 2 times faster compared to pipelines with the benchmarked blockers without affecting the F1 score of the pipeline.
-To measure runtimes in a more challenging setting, we introduce a new large-scale benchmark dataset WDC-B. On WDC-B, the pipeline with SC-Block and the best-performing matcher runs 8 times faster than pipelines with the other blockers and the same matcher reducin the runtime from 2 hours to 18 minutes compensating for the required 5 minutes of training time.
+It utilizes training data that is already available for matcher training to train an effective blocker.
+We benchmark SC-Block against eight state-of-the-art blockers and within entity resolution pipelines in combination with four state-of-the-art matchers.
+On three product-matching datasets from related work, SC-Block creates the smallest candidate sets leading to pipelines that run 1.5 to 2 times faster compared to pipelines with the benchmarked blockers maintaining similar F1 scores.
+We further introduce a new benchmark dataset WDC-B, representing a large challenging blocking scenario with up to 200 Billion potential record comparisons.
+On WDC-B, the pipeline with SC-Block and the best-performing matcher runs 4 times faster than pipelines with state-of-the-art blockers and the same matcher reducing the runtime from 30 to 8 hours compensating for the required 5 minutes of training time.